 Medication

-Typically people are treated for OCD using antidepressants, such as SSRI’s, which have adverse effects, some of which can impact sexual functioning.
-It is best to speak with your doctor about medication options, as these vary person to person.
-There are online psychiatry options that could be considered if you are not able to connect with a provider locally.
+Typically, medication for OCD involves antidepressants, such as SSRIs, which can have adverse effects, some of which can impact sexual functioning.
+It is best to speak with your doctor about medication options, as these vary from person to person.
+There are online psychiatry options that could be considered if you cannot connect with a provider locally.

 Transcranial Magnetic Stimulation (TMS)

-Meant for those who do not respond to traditional treatments, the TMS approach uses magnetic fields to stimulate nerve cells in the brain to improve functioning.
+Meant for those who do not respond to traditional treatments, TMS for OCD uses magnetic fields to stimulate nerve cells in the brain to improve functioning.

 How to Cope With OCD & Sex Problems

-It is possible to use things like mindfulness practices, communication, and CBT based techniques to cope with sexual problems that result from OCD.
-While professional treatment is best, these kinds of techniques can help manage symptoms.
+It is possible to use things like mindfulness practices, communication, and CBT-based techniques to cope with sexual problems that result from OCD.
+While professional treatment is best, these kinds of techniques can help manage symptoms in addition to therapeutic help.

 Below are tips for coping with sex problems related to OCD: